Primary 4 English Synthesis and Transformation

 During the PSLE Intensive marking days, my P4s and P5s were hard at work preparing for their upcoming SA2.
 With most of them having completed their Writing and Oral components, our focus was on the Paper 2 components.

-I took the time to emphasize on a few Synthesis and Transformation rules that commonly appear in the Primary 4 SA2 Top School Papers.
+I took the time to emphasize on a few Synthesis and Transformation rules that commonly appear in the Primary 4 c.
 Most schools test just one to 5 synthesis and transformation questions and at just 1 mark each question.

 This will change in Primary 5 where Synthesis and Transformation is a whopping 10 marks.
 To top, it off any slight mistake can mean no mark is given to the question.
 It is ridiculously easy to lose marks fast in this section of the paper.